Rhaptos/Products.RhaptosPrint/Products/RhaptosPrint/epub/docs/readme-epub.txt

 docbook-xsl/epub/bin/lib/docbook.rb will need epub-xmlbase-and-namespace-prefixes.diff

 Additionally, the epub scripts that come with Docbook require Ruby.
+On a debian/ubuntu system, run: apt-get install ruby

 Another set of tools may work as an alternative: http://code.google.com/p/epub-tools/

 We're ready to do some converting!